-DIYers can admire the crafts and handiwork of the local artisans, who don’t mind tourists stopping by to admire their work, and travelers from all walks of life will be fascinated by the Gamelan orchestras and Balinese dance performances held frequently at ceremonies and in hotels, resorts, and restaurants.
+DIYers can admire the crafts and handiwork of the local artisans, who don’t mind tourists stopping by to check out their work, and travelers from all walks of life will be fascinated by the Gamelan orchestras and Balinese dance performances held frequently at ceremonies and in hotels, resorts, and restaurants.

 If you stumble upon a rehearsal (the troupes practice frequently), you’re typically welcome to watch without spending a penny.
 You may also ask locals or tourist information workers about upcoming festivals that are free to enjoy.

 Finally, when you arrive at your destination, search online for free walking tours, and keep your eyes peeled for discounts on activities and events.

 Hiking, wandering, swimming, suntanning, walking…all of these free activities can be enjoyed in Indonesia.

 Must-See Places in Indonesia (that don’t cost a dime!)

 Some of Indonesia’s most beloved destinations are completely free to see.

 Nusa Penida’s famous rock arch is actually a cave whose floor collapsed, allowing the influx of water to form its natural pool.

 Another gorgeous free attraction is the Lotus Lagoon in Samuh Community, Bugbug Village, Candidasa.
 This roadside-accessible lake abounds with lime green and fuchsia water lilies.